-Meet Susan Gomez (our designer)
+Meet Susan Gomez (Our CEO)

 The founder and CEO of Sugopetite, Susan Gomez, has been around clothing her entire life.
 You could say that fashion design is in Susan’s blood.